 Autonomous vehicles are receiving a lot of media attention when it comes to the future of fleet management, but their full-scale implementation is still a while off.
 Fleet managers are searching for a competitive advantage today, especially when it comes to reducing costs and limiting ecological impacts.
 Where can they look for the next edge?

 The answer might lie in going electric.
 Taxi companies, utility providers and delivery fleets around the world are transitioning to electric vehicles (EVs) and reaping the benefits.
 European taxi companies in particular are going electric, with Amsterdam offering an interesting case study.
-The city has installed 2,800 charging stations—and is looking to increase this to 4,000 in the near future—while also banning diesel vehicles from its central Low Emission Zone.
+The city has installed over 2,800 charging stations—and is looking to increase this to 4,000 in the near future—while also banning diesel vehicles from its central Low Emission Zone.
 As a result, nearly 20% of all Amsterdam taxis are already electric.

 Is your company the next in line in this electric revolution?
 Giving up fossil fuels may be easier than you think.